worldamazing/plan/docs/letter-comprehensive.md

 **Dear Global Citizens,**

-As we stand on the brink of a new era, it is with great enthusiasm and hope that we introduce the vision for a Global Institution designed to unify and uplift humanity.
-This institution represents a collective effort to redefine how we live, work, and thrive together.
-It is an embodiment of our shared values, aspirations, and knowledge that together, we can create a world where everyone prospers.
+As we stand at the dawn of a transformative era, it is with great enthusiasm and hope that we introduce the vision for a Global Institution (GI) designed to unify and uplift humanity.
+This institution is more than a mere framework; it embodies our collective aspirations, values, and the shared conviction that together, we can cultivate a world where prosperity is a reality for all.

-**Envisioning a Prosperous Future for All:**

-Imagine a world where all basic needs are met through collective effort, allowing each person to live a life of purpose, creativity, and fulfillment.
-A world where the concept of "work" is transformed into a meaningful contribution, just two days a week on average, giving everyone ample time to pursue personal passions, spend with loved ones, and grow as individuals.
+Imagine a future where meeting all basic needs is not a challenge but a guarantee, achieved through our united efforts.
+Envision a world where each person is empowered to lead a life brimming with purpose, creativity, and fulfillment.
+Here, 'work' is redefined as a meaningful contribution—limited to just two days a week on average—providing ample time for personal growth, nurturing relationships, and pursuing passions that enrich both individual lives and the wider community.

 ## **Key Features of the Global Institution**